+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Cultural encounters

-If you are interested in African cultural experiences, a visit to the Karugutu Community Conservation Association should be a must while on Uganda safari in Toro Semuliki Wildlife Reserve.
+If you are interested in African cultural experiences, make a visit to the Karugutu Community Conservation Association a priority during your Uganda safari in Toro Semuliki Wildlife Reserve.
 This is a community based association whose aim is to conserve, educate through dance, drama and music performance.
 They arrange for traditional dances for tourists and also you have a chance to shop some of their handcrafts at the entry point of the reserve.

 Besides, other safari activities to take part in this nature reserve include boat ride via Lake Albert which inhabits variety of birds like the blue cheeked bee-eater, blue headed Coucal, blue breasted bee-eaters, African pygmy goose and shoebills.
 Equally, take a hike through Nyaburogo Gorge where your hike kick starts from reserve’s headquarters and takes you through a 7 kilometer hike.
 On your hike, you have a chance to encounter birds like the black headed marked babbler, tropical boubal, black headed bushrike as well as primates like black and white colobus monkeys, vervet monkeys and many more.

-For visitor overnight stay, there is a campsite and budget bandas which are operated by Uganda Wildlife Authority (UWA) along the shores of Lake Albert Ntoroko.
+For overnight stays, Uganda Wildlife Authority (UWA) operates a campsite and budget bandas along the shores of Lake Albert in Ntoroko.
 You can also opt for Semliki Safari Lodge, Ntoroko Game Lodge or campsite at the headquarters in Karugutu or campsite at Ntoroko landing site.

-Toro Semuliki Wildlife Reserve can be reached from Kampala through Mubende to Fort Portal about 290 kilometers drive.
+Semuliki Wild Reserve can be reached from Kampala through Mubende to Fort Portal about 290 kilometers drive.
 To get here, you need a good 4 wheel drive safari vehicle to help you navigate through the remote routes to this reserve.